Dannyj1/HadesIIRandomizer/README.md

 Earlier versions of ModImport and ModUtil might not support Hades II yet, so make sure you are using a recent version!

 ## Installation
-**NOTE**: These instructions are NOT for the Thunderstore version of the mod.
-If you are using the Thunderstore version, you will need to manually install the dependencies or use the fork of the R2modman that can be found [here](https://github.com/xiaoxiao921/r2modmanPlus/releases).
+**NOTE**: The instructions below are for ModImporter (or the Nexusmods version).
+These instructions are NOT for the Thunderstore version of the mod.
+It is recommended to use the ThunderStore version of this mod as it's easier to install.
+If you are using the Thunderstore version, you will need to use the fork of the r2modman that can be found [here](https://github.com/xiaoxiao921/r2modmanPlus/releases).

+**NOTE 2**: Once r2modman (not the fork) supports Hades II and Hell2Modding stabilizes/matures, ModImporter will likely no longer be supported!

 1. Download the latest release from the [releases page](https://github.com/Dannyj1/HadesIIRandomizer/releases)
 2. Extract the contents of the zip file.